 Which charities are effective?
 Which deserve your support?
 How do you decide?
-This website helps you answer questions like these and gives you in-depth information about hundreds of charities, all of which have met the federal charity drive’s 10 accountability standards.
+This website helps you answer questions like these and gives you in-depth information about a broad range of charities, all of which have met the federal charity drive’s 10 accountability standards.

-We tell you how much each spends on overhead.
+We tell you how much each spends on overhead and the rating it's received from three charity rating services (if it's been rated).
 But we also give you information about what each charity actually does and what it has accomplished.
 And we tell you how to learn much more about any charity in the country.